Buying real estate in Myanmar?

 Don't base significant investment decisions on outdated data.
 Get updated and accurate information with our guide.

-12) Naypyidaw rent levels will stay stable due to constant demand from government workers
+12) Naypyidaw's rent levels will remain stable with steady demand from government workers

 Naypyidaw, Myanmar's capital, is bustling with government workers who form a significant part of the city's population.